gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 but still didn't reach even halfway to the arched ceiling barely visible above them.
-Boxes and drums and coils of cable, arms and legs and wheels and tentacles...
+Boxes and drums and coils of cable, arms and legs and wheels and tentacles…

 "So many components," Dockety said, its voice rasping even more than usual.